ivanbueno-jcc/pdf-remediation/README.md

 5. Remediate with PDFix, write to `active/processed/`.
 6. Validate all processed files with veraPDF.
 7. Move compliant files into `remediated/files`.
-8. Move error files into `unable-to-process/files`.
+8. Move validation-error files into `unable-to-validate/files` and log them to `unable-to-validate.csv` in the project root.
 9. Move font-violation failures into `font-issues/files`.

 If remediation is interrupted, rerunning `Fix` resumes from the remaining files.